jeftegoes/AwsOverview/AWS CICD.md

 - To use one the AWS SDKs or tools to automate AWS CodeBuild.
 - If you want to use the AWS CLI to run CodeBuild.

+## 7.10.
+AppSpec by Compute Platform

+### 7.10.1.
+ECS

+- The name of the Amazon ECS service and the container name and port used to direct traffic to the new task set.
+- The functions to be used as validation tests.

+### 7.10.2.
+Lambda

+- The AWS Lambda function version to deploy.
+- The functions to be used as validation tests.

+### 7.10.3.
+EC2

+- Map the source files in your application revision to their destinations on the instance.
+- Specify custom permissions for deployed files.
+- Specify scripts to be run on each instance at various stages of the deployment process.

 # 8. AWS CodeStar